 The skills shortage and difficulty finding fully-trained personnel in the marine industry has been well documented over recent years, which is why condition monitoring experts have continued to develop technology that is simple to use and doesn’t require extensive training or re-education, whilst still providing accurate and detailed information.
 The cylinder liner, for example, is a crucial part of a ship’s engine.

-Monitoring wear not only extends operational life but also prevents unexpected and costly repair bills and unscheduled downtime that ship owners can ill afford, with the average cost for a replacement liner at over $150,000.
-Global carrier Matson has installed Parker Kittiwake’s LinerSCAN, an online sensor which instantly reports changes in the cylinder caused by abrasive wear, onto several of its vessels as part of a range of condition monitoring tools.
+Monitoring wear not only extends operational life but also prevents unexpected and costly repair bills and unscheduled downtime that shipowners can ill afford, with the average cost for a replacement liner at over $150,000.
+Global carrier Matson has installed Parker’s LinerSCAN, an online sensor that instantly reports changes in the cylinder caused by abrasive wear, onto several of its vessels as part of a range of condition monitoring tools.
 Payback proved immediate, as on the first voyage after installation, the LinerSCAN system indicated increased wear on the cylinder liners.
 Upon investigation, Matson detected damaging levels of cat fines in the system on one of its vessels, identified the cause of the issue and addressed the problem before the damage occurred.

 Tools such as online sensors and onboard test kits can empower engineers to make fast and informed decisions with confidence.
 By monitoring wear levels in real time through online sensors such as LinerSCAN, engineers are alerted to escalating cylinder liner wear and are able to react quickly to changes, enabling preventative maintenance during the ship’s passage to the next port and ensuring against expensive downtime.

 Today’s oil analysis follows a new triangular paradigm.
 Real-time, online oil analysis via sensors is the most straightforward and efficient tools for monitoring critical machinery onboard vessels in remote locations.